Imprisoned with Mindszenty – ordination in prison

 Event details

-Location
+- Location

-Dungeon Visitor Centre
+- Dungeon Visitor Center

-Date
+- Date

-Organizer
+- Organizer

-Dungeon Visitor Centre
+- Dungeon Visitor Center

 On December 7, 1944, and then three days later, a memorable event took place in the corridor of the Veszprém castle: Bishop József Mindszenty ordained the arrested fifth-year theology students as priests.
 "It was a special ordination!
 The ordaining priest was a prisoner, and those being ordained were prisoners.
-Each of the ten seminarians had only one candle, one stole, and one chasuble, but each had an armed guard," recalls the bishop in his memoirs.
+The ten seminarians had only one candle, one stole, and one chasuble, but each had an armed guard," recalls the bishop in his memoirs.

-One of the ordained priests, József Párkányi, recalls the events as follows: "It was a wonderful feeling that we were not prisoners in our souls; our existence in God always makes us free.
-The spirit of József Mindszenty and his young priests also influenced their prison guards: ""We must remember with great respect the priests of Veszprém, who gave us work, but whose presence here was much more of a blessing.
+One of the ordained priests, József Párkányi, recalls the events as follows: "It was a wonderful feeling that we were not prisoners in our souls; our existence in God always makes us free."
+The spirit of József Mindszenty and his young priests also influenced their prison guards: "We must remember with great respect the priests of Veszprém, who gave us work, but whose presence here was much more of a blessing.
 The many Holy Masses, primacy, consecrations, and their exemplary behavior were of great value to us.
 Without exception, they were all true models of priests."

 Duration: 90 minutes